 If your institution is not listed, your home institution's International Relationships Office will be able to tell you whether there is an exchange agreement in place with UC and advise you how to apply for nomination.

-There are two opportunities per year to apply for the Incoming Student Exchange programme:
+There are two opportunities per year to apply for the Inbound Student Exchange programme:

 - Semester One (February to June) – the closing date for applications is the 1st of November of the previous year.

 - Semester Two (July to November) – the closing date for applications is the 15th of April